pclk/OCS-Challenge/notes/video_demo.md

 - Click on a **user name** (in leaderboard)
 - View user score timeline
 - Close the modal

+**4a.
+Export Leaderboard Data**
+- Click the **Export button** (download icon) in the leaderboard header
+- Verify CSV file downloads with appropriate filename based on current tab:
+  - Total Reps tab: `total-reps-leaderboard-YYYY-MM-DD.csv`

 **5. Mobile Responsiveness**
 - Open **inspect element** and set mobile view